subifire5/GitLab/answers.md

 git merge top_N
 ```

-I'd expect test to be merged into top_N, or top_N to be merged into test.
-Probably test into top_N, so that top_N is updated with info from test.
+I'd expect top_N to be merged into test, so that test is updated with info from top_N.

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?